gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 ## Details - Teleport API

-Teleport will be updated to serve the desired version of Teleport from `/v1/webapi/find`.
+Teleport will be updated to serve the desired agent version and edition from `/v1/webapi/find`.

-The version served with be configured using the `cluster_maintenance_config` and `autoupdate_version` resources.
+The version and edition served from that endpoint will be configured using the `cluster_maintenance_config` and `autoupdate_version` resources.
+Whether the updater querying the endpoint is instructed to upgrade (via `agent_auto_update`) is dependent on the `host=[uuid]` parameter sent to `/v1/webapi/find`.

+To ensure that the updater is always able to retrieve the desired version, instructions to the updater are delivered via unauthenticated requests to the `/v1/webapi/find`.
+Teleport proxies use their access to heartbeat data to drive the rollout and modulate the `/v1/webapi/find` response given the host UUID.

+Rollouts are specified as interdependent groups of hosts, selected by resource label.
+A host is eligible to upgrade if the label is present on any of its connected resources.

+At the start of a group rollout, the Teleport proxy marks a desired group of hosts to update in the backend.
+A fixed number of hosts (`max_in_flight`) are instructed to upgrade via `/v1/webapi/find`.
+Additional hosts are instructed to update as earlier updates complete, timeout, or fail, never exceeding `max_in_flight`.
+The group rollout is halted if timeouts or failures exceed their specified thresholds.
+Group rollouts may be retried with `tctl autoupdate run`.

 ### Endpoints